 Unfortunately, we cannot make house calls to pick up donations.
 If you would like to host a donation event, please contact Shanna Endow at 208-672-1773.

-If your company would like to donate any of the above, or any other items that are acceptable donations, please contact us.
+If your company would like to donate items that are acceptable donations, please contact us.